Aggregate (2024)

 The project aims to provoke thought about the nature of desire, the role of AI in understanding human experiences, and the concept of “third landscape” - spaces that exist outside of traditional urban planning.
 It challenges players to reconsider abandoned spaces, the contingency of desire, and the subjectivity of algorithms in our contemporary world.

+The game is far from a kit bash of pre-made assets, rather we spent a lot of time modeling and animating in-house the 3D models of the characters and buildings.
+Music and sound was also designed from the ground up, as well as the many scripts required to give life to the unique mechanics of the game.
 As a large open world taking more than an hour to fully explore that was built by people from wildly different background, it was both a technical and managerial challenge to pull off, but the game was ready with zero reported blocking bugs for its grand première at Octobre Numérique 2024.

 Play it here (contact us for the password)